Discover the World of Sara Verrall

 With my mixture of beliefs, including eternal spirits and life after death, I actually felt that I had my father closer and more available now that he was dead than he’d ever been in life.
 I even had an unscheduled séance with a psychic when Dad came through and shared some thoughts with us.
 His choice of language was so incorrect it could only have been my father speaking.
 The poor host of the séance was shocked and embarrassed; I was surprised but happy to know he was there.
 I still viewed him as essentially an untrustworthy character, however, so didn’t really reach out to him for spiritual guidance on a day-to-day basis.
 It was enough that I could ask him to “watch my back” when walking alone in dark places.
 He was well-suited to that job.

 I didn’t lose my Mum for another twenty-plus years.
-She lived until she was ninety-three and slipped away finally only a few days before Christmas this year just past.
+She lived until she was ninety-three and slipped away finally only a few days before Christmas 2023.
 We had a mostly regular and sustained relationship for more than sixty years, although as two strong-minded women we would clash occasionally.
 We had similarities, but many differences too.
 That could lead to some interesting, supportive conversations, yet at other times we simply did not understand each other at all.
 But is that not a standard cross-generational thing?
 Are we supposed to understand our parents and off-spring all the time?
 Surely that does not allow for evolution, and for lives to change reflecting the times in which they are lived?

 Kahlil Gilbran wrote, in The Prophet, “your children are not your children” and “you may give them your love but not your thoughts, for they have their own thoughts”.
 He wrote many other wise words too; if you do not know of him, I whole-heartedly recommend his book and his messages.